DecodedCo/data-fellowship-git/index.md

 * You will be adding a link to your page, from the home page
 * You will learn do Pull Requests's on your buddy's work
 * You will learn to handle conflicts in your work
+* You will learn what a diff is, a history, a log, a commit, a push, a conflict, a merge and a pull request

 ## Little bits of information